DanielCiccC/DanielCiccC.github.io/FINM3405/notes/revision_options.md

 ![alt text](assets\IMG84.PNG)

+Delta hedging involves taking a position in the asset to hedge an option position against small movements in the asset’s price.

 An option’s delta is an approximation of the change in the premium due to a change dS in the price S of the underlying asset:

 $$dC ≈ ∆_C dS \; \; \text{and} \; \; dP ≈ ∆_P dS.$$